Introduction

 -

 Application in Construction: These dimensions are ideal for many construction projects because they align with standard building practices.
-For example, a typical wall height is 8 feet, making 4 by 8 sheets of drywall perfect for covering walls without requiring cuts.
+As an example, a typical wall height is 8 feet, making 4 by 8 sheets of drywall perfect for covering walls without requiring cuts.

 -